Analytics is a crucial component of Human Resources (HR) digital transformation.

 Predictive Analytics for Recruitment

 The recruitment process can leverage predictive data analytics by analysing applicant profiles and personality test data against historical data about existing employees who excel at the desired skills or business requirements.
-It can also leverage past recruitment process data and results.
+It can also leverage the recruitment management system to process data and results.

 Predictive models can help recruiters: